Do YOU Need a Universal Studios Japan Express Pass?

 I checked back in again at 3.30 Japanese time and the Flying Dinosaur was at 120 minutes, Mario Kart was at 150, Flight of the Hippogriff was at 90 and Yoshi’s Adventure was 65 minutes.
 That sounds less fun…

-Whether you’ve decided to buy an Express Pass or just stick with basic Studio Pass Entry then you’ll find the options and prices here…
+So, whether you’ve decided to buy an Express Pass or just stick with basic Studio Pass Entry then you’ll find the options and prices here…

-What did you decide, and did you consider anything else while deciding that might help other people decide what to do.
+What did you decide, and did you consider anything else while deciding that might help other people decide what to do?

 Have you joined our Japlanease Facebook Group yet?
 It’s the perfect place to ask questions and get answers from me, and other Japan fans and travelers.
 Join it here.